jacob-barna/TripleJR/Designing for Software Security Engineering.md

 ## Elevation of Privilege

 Brave browser runs by default in a non-privileged mode.
-If a user (who is an administrator) opens the chrome process in a higher privilege level, there are serious (recent) vulnerabilities that could allow remote code execution [4].
-Most mitigation strategies rely on the user running in least privilege mode and user awareness of the security consequences of clicking untrusted links or visiting untrusted websites as new attacks are constantly found and patched.
+If a user (who is an administrator) opens the chrome process at a higher privilege level, there are serious (recent) vulnerabilities that could allow remote code execution [4].
+Most mitigation strategies rely on the user running in the least privileged mode and user awareness of the security consequences of clicking untrusted links or visiting untrusted websites as new attacks are found continuously and patched.
 Brave browser also mitigates these through a bug bounty program, a security team in place, and constant updates as attacks are found and blocked.

+In the context of the Extensions DFD, the elevation of privilege, there may need to be some more investigation done in regard to elevation of privilege from the API used for extensions.
+The APIs allow for navigation to javascript.
+This can be used to elevate privilege for a cross-site scripting attack by a malicious browser extension and can be used to inject content into other extensions.

 ### Team Reflection Summary
 #### * What went well:
-* --Jacob - Extra time for assignment .
+* --Jacob - Extra time for assignment.
-* --Jacob - Lots of research, lots of learning .
+* --Jacob - Lots of research, lots of learning.
-* --Ronald - extra time helped me really think about developing a strong DFD; this assignment helped me look at certain threat actors i wasn't thinking about .
+* --Ronald - extra time helped me really think about developing a strong DFD; this assignment helped me look at certain threat actors I wasn't thinking about.
 * --Jill - Extra time was nice to have.

 #### * What didn't go well:
-* --Jacob - problems with Threat modeling tool 2016 deleting data and freezing .
+* --Jacob - problems with Threat modeling tool 2016 deleting data and freezing.
 * --Ronald - noticed that when generating my report to HTML, weird stuff seems to happen to where ever their was an apostrophe.
 * --Jill - I didn't like that we were taught a new part of the project before we turned in this assignment.
 I felt like my focus had to stay on the current assignment and I may be behind for the next one now.
-* --Jill - the treat model tool froze on me too
+* --Jill - the treat model tool froze on me on several occasions

 #### * Things we should try:
-* -- Jacob - no ideas .
+* -- Jacob - no ideas.
-* -- Ronald - nothing comes to mind, thing our group is working well .
+* -- Ronald - nothing comes to mind, thing our group is working well.

 ## Team GitHub
 [Team Repo](https://github.com/jacob-barna/TripleJR)